wangzitian0/PEG-scaner/docs/project/phrase_1.single_stock_page/README.md

-# Phase 1 – Initial Setup
+# Phase 1 – Single Stock Page

-This iteration focuses on transforming the high-level requirements in `AGENTS.md` into an actionable plan and scaffolding the workflows needed to ship the first usable slices of the PEG Scanner platform.
+This iteration focuses on delivering the end-to-end single-stock experience (UI + backend data plumbing) per `AGENTS.md`, leveraging the completed infra work from Phase 0.

 ## Objectives

 - Capture every user prompt and instruction so downstream work remains auditable.
-- Define the scope, backlog, and quality gates for the initial setup tasks (schemas, data checks, and UI/BE alignment).
+- Define the scope, backlog, and quality gates for the single-stock page (data fetch, UI rendering, chart/news placeholders).
 - Outline the day-to-day workflow so that new work items can be prioritized quickly.

 ## Deliverables

-- `plan.md`: Goals, scope, and prioritized backlog for Phase 1.
+- `plan.md`: Goals, scope, and prioritized backlog for the single-stock page.
 - `iteration_flow.md`: Daily operating procedure for this phase.
 - `checklist.md`: Trackable list of commitments tied to `AGENTS.md`.
 - `append_promot.md`: Prompts that influence this iteration, extracted from the global log.